 In spreadsheet software like Excel and Google Sheets, columns are usually represented by letters, while rows are represented by numbers.
 Without a column title, it can be difficult to interpret data.
 That's why it's a good practice to name your columns.
 For our groceries receipt, that might look as follows:

 Spreadsheets are an amazing way to collect, save and run calculations on data.
-But if you want to save huge amounts of data, apply more structure, or have more control over who can access and edit your data, you might want to use a database instead of a spreadsheet.
+There are also different use cases when there is a need to save huge amounts of data, apply more structure.
+In this case, you might want to use a database instead of a spreadsheet.

 Literally, databases are places to store your data.
 By that definition, a spreadsheet is also a sort of database.
-However, when database are referred to in a technical context, it means something else.
+However, when the database is referred to in a technical context, it means something else.

 The Basics of Airtable

 Airtable is a combination of spreadsheets and databases; it's the best of both worlds.
 Airtable makes it easier to interact with your data, while at the same time enabling programmatic management of your data.
 First, you should know what a few things are to start using Airtable effectively.

 Basesare collections of Tables.
 Airtable has existing templates like Content Calendar, Project Tracker, Event planning, and more.
 Of course, bases can also be built from scratch.
 Bases are like projects.
 For every new project you start, you'll likely create a new base.
 Bases are like a folder on your computer that holds an Excel file.